 But are we all getting too worked-up about the technology, only to forget what’s at the end of it?

 Technology continually changes.
 I use to have to put a record on my turntable when I wanted to listen to music.
 The deliberate actions of selecting the vinyl, taking it out of its 12-inch sleeve, cleaning it, and putting it on the platter was as much part of the event as the sound that would finally emerge.
-Today I either rip CDs, download files over the internet, or even use a streaming service such as Spotify or Qobuz.
+Today I either rip CDs, download files over the internet, or even use a streaming service such as Google Play Music or Qobuz.
 But at the end of the day the music is still music.

 I used to put a roll of Kodachrome into my Canon F1n, take 36 photographs, and send the film off for processing.
 Today, I use a digital camera, or the one that’s in my phone.
 Yes, the technology has changed – I can edit and share my images just seconds after taking them – but at the end of the day I’m still taking pictures.

 VHS gave way to DVD which gave way to Blu-Ray and (now) to online streaming and download, but take away the Dolby surround sound and 3D gimmickry and I’m still watching a movie in pretty much the same way that I did when I was a kid.
 It’s the same with books, newspapers, ideas, and pretty much anything else that can be digitized (i.e. pretty much anything).

 It’s not about technology itself (sorry, IT people).
 It’s about what the technology enables us to actually do.
 It’s about access – to words, pictures, sounds, ideas.
 Ultimately, it’s about people.